ItsFoxDev/WebPlus/README.md

 # ℹ️ Notes
 • This style is only tested on Firefox
 <br>
-• Bugs may occur on other browsers'
+• Bugs may occur on other browsers